MHaringa/insurancerating/README.md

 used in insurance rating.
 It helps actuaries to implement GLMs within all relevant steps needed to construct a risk premium from raw data.
-It provides a data driven strategy for the construction of tariff classes in P\&C insurance.
+It provides a data driven strategy for the construction of tariff classes in P&C insurance.
 The goal is to bin the continuous factors such that categorical risk factors result which capture the effect of the covariate on the response in an accurate way, while being easy to use in a generalized linear model (GLM).